Centrality measures and the role of non-normality for network control energy reduction: Driver node placement

-The generated \ErdosRenyi networks have $500$ nodes and edge probability $0.01$.
-The controllability results for them are presented in Figures \ref{fig:simulationsN500} and \ref{fig:avgEigValM150}.
-Qualitatively, the results correspond to the observations in the example in Figure \ref{fig:exampleNw1}.
-In comparison with randomly placed diver nodes, both $\trace(W)$ and $\lambda_{\min}(W)$ improve when the driver nodes are placed according to $r_{\text{diff}}$ or $r_{\text{quot}}$.
-The ranking $r_{\text{quot}}$ performs best when $\lambda_{\min}(W)$ is considered, while $r_{\text{diff}}$ is better when $\trace(W)$ is chosen as criterion.
-Note also that the driver nodes that maximize $\trace (W)$ result in values of $\lambda_{\min}(W)$ which are approximately the same as for a random choice of driver nodes.
-Figure \ref{fig:avgEigValM150} shows all the eigenvalues of $W$ (in increasing order) for $m=150$.
+In comparison with randomly placed driver nodes, all metrics improve significantly when the driver nodes are placed according to $r_{\text{diff}}$ or $r_{\text{quot}}$; the metrics $\lambda_{\min}(W)$ and $\trace(W^{-1})$ improve several orders of magnitude.
+These results are coherent with what is obtained in \cite{Lindmark2018Minimal}.
+Note that the driver nodes that maximize $\trace (W)$ result in poor values of $\lambda_{\min}(W)$ and $\trace(W^{-1})$, even worse than for a random choice of driver nodes for this class of networks.
+Figure \ref{fig:simulationsN500SF}(b) shows all the eigenvalues of $W$ (in increasing order) for $m=70$ driver nodes chosen according to the four criteria described above.
 Here $\lambda_{\min}(W)$ is the leftmost eigenvalue of each curve.
-Since $\trace(W) = \sum_{i=1}^n \lambda_i(W)$, if the plots were in linear scales then $\trace(W)$ for each ranking would be proportional to the area under the corresponding curve.
-It can be noticed that $r_{\text{quot}}$ is better for the lower eigenvalues and $r_{\text{diff}}$ better for the higher eigenvalues.
-The metrics $p$, $q$ and $\tilde{q}$ are shown in Figure \ref{fig:pqMetricsERn500}.
+The metrics $p$, $q$ and $\tilde{q}$ are shown in Figure \ref{fig:simulationsN500SF}(c).
+In fact, choosing power laws for the degree distributions means that the amount of non-normality of the corresponding adjacency matrix is large, as a significant fraction of overall outgoing edge weights is concentrated at a few nodes, and similarly for the overall incoming edge weights, thereby resulting into skewed distribution of $p_i$ and $q_i$, see Figure \ref{fig:simulationsN500SF}(c).